khongminhtn/helsinki-fullstack-course/notes/part8.md

   }
 ```

-- Object within an Object
+### Object within an Object
-  - TO GO BACK
+- Object within objects needs to have their own schema and resolvers

-- Mutations
+### Mutations
 - GraphQL operations that causes change are mutations
-  - Mutations are described in the schema as **Mutation**
+- Mutations are defined in the schema as **Mutation**
 - Mutation returns a details of the operation and if fail, will return null
-  - Mutation also require resolver
+- Mutation also require resolver to write logic
 ```
 const { v1: uuid } = require('uuid')